Skip to main content

 1. High blood pressure

-In initial clinical studies, Myrbetriq caused an increase in blood pressure for some people taking it.
+In initial clinical studies, Myrbetriq increased blood pressure in some people taking it.
 The changes were small, and not likely to be an issue for most people.
-But if you already have high blood pressure, it’s possible Myrbetriq could worsen it.
+But if you’re already living with high blood pressure (hypertension), it’s possible Myrbetriq could worsen it.

 You may not notice any symptoms if Myrbetriq raises your blood pressure.
-So your healthcare provider will likely check your blood pressure before you start taking it.
+So your prescriber will likely check your blood pressure before you start taking it.
 And they’ll also check it from time to time (or have you do so at home) while you’re taking Myrbetriq.
-Especially if you have high blood pressure or take medications for it.
+This is more likely if you have high blood pressure or take medications for it.

 Keep in mind, this side effect can happen in kids too.
-Ask your child’s provider how often their blood pressure should be checked.
+Ask your child’s prescriber about checking their blood pressure, if needed.

 2. Cold symptoms

-About 4% of people taking Myrbetriq reported common cold symptoms in clinical studies.
-This may include a runny or stuffy nose, sore throat, and cough.
+Common cold symptoms were another Myrbetriq side effect reported in clinical studies.
+This may include a runny or stuffy nose, sore throat, or cough.
 In most cases, these symptoms should resolve on their own.
-If they’re bothersome, you can treat them with over-the-counter (OTC) cold medication, as long as your provider OK’s it.
+If they’re bothersome, you can treat them with an over-the-counter (OTC) cold medication, as long as your prescriber OK’s it.

-If your cold symptoms last more than 7 to 10 days, talk with your healthcare provider.
+If your cold symptoms last more than 7 to 10 days, talk with your healthcare team.
 They can help you figure out what’s causing them and suggest a treatment, if needed.

 3. Urinary tract infection

-In clinical studies, urinary tract infections (UTIs) were a reported Myrbetriq side effect.
-But UTIs are common in people with OAB.
+In clinical studies, UTIs were a reported Myrbetriq side effect.
+But UTIs are also common in people living with OAB.
 And a recent review found that taking Myrbetriq doesn’t seem to increase the risk of UTIs.
-So it’s unclear exactly what the association is between Myrbetriq and UTIs.
-But it’s still helpful to know how to tell when a UTI is happening.
+Still, it’s helpful to know how to spot a UTI if you develop one.

-UTI symptoms may be similar to your OAB symptoms, so you may not notice them right away.
-If you have pain when peeing, new or abnormal pain in your lower belly, or your OAB symptoms are getting worse, let your healthcare provider know.
-They can test your urine for bacteria to see if an infection is present.
+UTI symptoms, such as a frequent urge to pee, may be similar to your OAB symptoms.
+But if you have pain when peeing, new or abnormal pain in your lower belly, or your OAB symptoms are getting worse, let your prescriber know.
+They can test your urine for bacteria to see if an infection is present and provide treatment if needed.

-Parents and caregivers should watch for signs of a UTI in children taking Myrbetriq.
+Parents and caregivers should also watch for signs of a UTI in children taking Myrbetriq.
 These can include bedwetting or foul-smelling urine, along with the symptoms described above.
-If your healthcare provider suspects a UTI, they’ll typically recommend treatment with an antibiotic.
+If your prescriber suspects a UTI, they’ll typically recommend treatment with an antibiotic.

 4. Headache

 Headaches are a possible Myrbetriq side effect, but they don’t happen often.
-Less than 5% of people taking Myrbetriq reported headache in clinical trials.
 And headaches were just as common in people taking a placebo (sugar pill) in clinical studies.

-Dehydration is a common cause of headaches, and it can worsen your OAB symptoms, too.
+Dehydration is a common cause of headaches, and it may worsen your OAB symptoms, too.
 So be sure to drink enough water throughout the day to stay hydrated.

 Headaches often go away on their own.
-But an OTC pain reliever, such as Tylenol (acetaminophen) or Advil (ibuprofen), can also help (with your provider’s OK).
-If your headaches persist or are severe, contact your healthcare provider.
+But an OTC pain reliever, such as Tylenol (acetaminophen) or Advil (ibuprofen), can also help (with your prescriber’s OK).
+If your headaches persist or are severe, contact your healthcare team.
 They can make sure there’s not something else causing them.

 5. Digestive issues